Foreign exchange rates, USD/VND exchange rate today, September 2, recorded that the USD has recovered well, anchored at 101.73.

 The DXY index recovered last week after falling sharply since early August.
 The index initially hit a low of 100.51 and then recovered well from there.

-The DXY index has immediate resistance at 101.75.
-If the current bullish momentum continues, a break above 101.75 could push the index up to the 102.50-102.7 zone this week.
-But if the DXY index declines from here, it could fall back to 100.50 again, and could even fall to the 100-99.50 zone in the future.
+The DXY index has resistance right at 101.75.
+If the current bullish momentum continues, a break above 101.75 could push the index up to the 102.50-102.70 zone this week.
+But if the DXY index declines from here, it could fall back to 100.50 again, possibly even to the 100-99.50 zone in the future.

 The US 10-year bond yield has been stuck between 3.75% and 3.95%.
 The general view remains bearish.
 The 10-year bond yield is expected to break through 3.75% and fall to 3.5% in the coming weeks.
-This decline may not happen immediately, but could be gradual.
+This decline may not happen immediately, but may be gradual.

 Moreover, given this decline, the current sideways move may continue for some time.